James O'Connor (rugby union): Europe

-First stint with Queensland
+2015: First Reds stint

-In 2015, he returned to Super Rugby in a bid to make the Wallabies Rugby World Cup 2015 squad by playing for the Queensland Reds.
-O'Connor produced solid performances and was arguably one of the higher performers for a poor Queensland outfit, being shifted between fullback, flyhalf and wing in his first appearances before locking down the Red 15 jersey in the last rounds of the season.
+In 2015, he returned to Super Rugby in a bid to make the Australia squad for the 2015 Rugby World Cup.
+O'Connor produced solid performances and was arguably one of the higher performers for a poor Queensland outfit, being shifted between fullback, fly-half and wing in his first appearances before locking down the Red 15 jersey in the last rounds of the season.

-Although a part of Wallabies coach Michael Cheika's squads for Wallabies logistics camps throughout the course of the year, O'Connor was not included in the first extended 40-man and subsequently did not feature in any of the squads to follow, including the 2015 Rugby World Cup squad.
-O'Connor was announced to be part of Brisbane City's squad for their NRC title-defending campaign.

-On 13 October, the QRU and Queensland Reds announced that O'Connor would be released from his contract effective immediately, meaning he would not play the 2016 Super Rugby season for the Reds and finish his 2-year contract.
-O'Connor's release also meant the end of a potential appearance for Brisbane City in the domestic NRC had he sufficiently recovered to play.
+On 13 October, the Queensland Rugby Union and Queensland Reds announced that O'Connor would be released from his contract effective immediately, meaning he would not play the 2016 Super Rugby season for the Reds and finish his two-year contract.
+O'Connor's release also meant the end of a potential appearance for Brisbane City in the domestic National Rugby Championship had he sufficiently recovered to play.